benjaminxscott/goldlist/README.md

 TODO

-- python lib to add/edit item {name, category, desc, price}
+- write helper functions w/ sqlalchemy to add/edit item {name, category, desc, price}
-- flask template to view
 - user auth
-- JSON results for all items
+- JSON results for all items (and a single one)
-- // per item
 - bootstrappy front end
 - fancy logo from squarespace.com/logo
+- hilarious pictures and desc from movies